robballantyne/pyworker/workers/comfyui-json/README.md

 ## Client

-The client demonstrates how to use the Vast Serverless SDK to generate images and save them locally.
+The client demonstrates how to use the Vast Serverless SDK to generate images, save them locally, and optionally upload to S3-compatible storage.

 ### Setup